My Story

 Hi, my name is Kashala Abrahams.

-Despite my mother acting on her mood disorder and hallucinations daily, especially in front of other parents and the teachers themselves, there was a gross negligent failure of safeguarding from every professional adult across seven different schools.
+Despite my mother acting in her untreated state with increasing paranoia, mood swings and (suspected) auditory hallucinations, especially in front of other parents and the teachers themselves, concurrently with my exceedingly evident neurodiversity, there was a gross negligent failure of safeguarding from every professional adult across seven to eight different schoolings.

 My childhood concluded in self-harm, the bereavement of my little brother, and a suicide attempt.
 I left school with just 4 GCSEs.